blantj/NBA_Draft/README.md

 In the process of performing EDA, I discovered that many of the Draft Combine measurements were very similar and highly correlated.
 While the types of modeling that I used for this project did not necessitate removing correlated variables, this insight informed my expectations for number of influential features in my modeling.
 I also discovered that many features had non-linear relationships with probability of success in the NBA.
 Once again, the types of modeling that I used did not necessitate linear relationships between independent and dependent variables, so I did not attempt to make these relationships linear.

 ## Model Data
 I used Precision as my principle evaluation metric in order to determine the model that would maximize the probability of selecting a succesful NBA draftee.
 I used an 80/20 Train Test Split to validate my models.
-My first model, K Nearest Neighbor, had a Precision of .45.
+A Stratified Dummy Regressor produced a Testing Precision of .23.
+My next model, K Nearest Neighbor, had a Precision of .45.
 I improved upon this with Logistic Regression, which produced a Precision of .50.
 My top performing model a Random Forest model using Gridsearch CV, which had a Precision of .52.
 Random Forest also produced an Accuracy of .67 and an F1 score of .44.

+## Analyze Results
+The top performing model, Random Forest, was useful in predicting the career success of NBA draftees.
+Its precision of .52 outperformed the Dummy Regressor testing set Precision of .23 and was higher than the 25.7% percent of datapoints that were part of the positive class.

 ## Next steps
 With more time, I would like to train an XGBoost model, which while more computationally expensive has the potential to produce better results than my existing models.
 I would also like to explore creating additional feature interactions to see if these can improve performance.